 - Covered with plaster or duct tape.

 If the wart paint makes the skin sore, stop treatment until the discomfort has settled, then recommence as above.
 Take care to keep the chemical off normal skin.

-Cryotherapy is normally repeated at one to three week intervals.
+Cryotherapy is normally repeated at one to two–week intervals.
 It is uncomfortable and may result in blistering for several day or weeks.
 Success is in the order of 70% after 3-4 months of regular freezing.